Eurovision 2022: Which countries will participate in the 66th edition of the contest

 Meanwhile a number of countries that have participated in the past but have been absent for several or the recent years haven’t yet confirmed a possible return or not.
 In this group we must outline Armenia who withdraw only in 2021 due to the conflict in the Nagorno Karabakh (Artsakh) zone and is closer to a potential return to the competition in 2022.
 The same case stands for Turkey as in June 2021, it has been confirmed by both the EBU and Ibrahim Eren, the Director-General of Turkish national broadcaster (TRT), that they were in talks about the country potentially returning to the contest in 2022.

-The deadline for countries to apply for participation for Eurovision 2022 concludes in mid September, whilst the countries have a period until mid October to withdraw their application without a penalty.
+The deadline for countries to apply for participation for Eurovision 2022 concluded in mid September, whilst the countries had a period until mid October to withdraw their application without a penalty.

 Therefore, we will have to wait for a few more weeks in order to find out which countries will eventually join the party in Italy.
-As the new Eurovision season is approaching (September 1, 2021) and the deadlines are getting close more and more countries will be revealing their plans regarding the Eurovision Song Contest and the puzzle of the confirmed countries will start to picture the number and which national we will see in Italy next year.
+As the national selection period and the deadlines are getting closer, the rest countries will be revealing their plans regarding the Eurovision Song Contest and the puzzle of the confirmed countries will start to picture the number and which national we will see in Italy next year.